emilymerwin/nicar2020-d3-map/hello-d3/readme.md

 TL;DR Scales let you align your data to fit your visual space.
 This is extremely helpful when trying to visualize your data in proportion to the visual space you provide.

 There are multiple kinds of D3 scales to work with, but we'll first look at *linear* scales.
-Let's grab that array of pet data we used last class and set up a scale to help us visualize it inside an SVG that's 300px by 150px.
+Let's use this array of Arrested Development season data and set up a scale to help us visualize it inside an SVG that's 300px by 150px.
 Add this to your `main.js` file:

 	var svgWidth = 300;
 	var svgHeight = 150;

-	var pets = [
+	var showSeasons = [
 		{
-			"Name": "Princess Mia",
-			"Type": "cat",
-			"Age": 3,
-			"Color": "orange",
+			"seasonNumber": "Season 1",
+			"episodes": 22,
+			"network": "Fox",
+			"airDate": "11/2/2003"
 		},
 		{
-			"Name": "Willy",
-			"Type": "cat",
-			"Age": 6,
-			"Color": "grey",
+			"seasonNumber": "Season 2",
+			"episodes": 18,
+			"network": "Fox",
+			"airDate": "11/7/2004"
 		},
 		{
-			"Name": "Sophie",
-			"Type": "dog",
-			"Age": 4,
-			"Color": "brown",
+			"seasonNumber": "Season 3",
+			"episodes": 13,
+			"network": "Fox",
+			"airDate": "9/19/2005"
 		},
+		{
+			"seasonNumber": "Season 4",
+			"episodes": 15,
+			"network": "Netflix",
+			"airDate": "5/23/2013"
+		},
+		{
+			"seasonNumber": "Season 5",
+			"episodes": 8,
+			"network": "Netflix",
+			"airDate": "5/29/2018"
+		}
 	];

-	var petSVG = d3.select('#pets-svg').append('svg')
+	var showSVG = d3.select('#show-svg').append('svg')
 		.attr('width',svgWidth)
 		.attr('height',svgHeight);

-	var ageScale = d3.scaleLinear()
+	var episodeScale = d3.scaleLinear()
 		.domain([
-			0, d3.max(pets, function(d){ return d.Age })
+			0, d3.max(showSeasons, function(d){ return d.episodes })
-		]) // set the domain from zero (youngest possible pet age) to the max Age value in our data set (one of many nice d3 array manipulation methods)
+		]) // set the domain from zero (so the bar values start at zero) to the max episode total in our data set (one of many nice d3 array manipulation methods)
 	    .range([0, svgWidth]); // this is the _range_ we want to align our data to. let's make it the width of our SVG so we can make bars

-To test out our `ageScale`, let's pass in one of our `pets`!
+To test out our `episodeScale`, let's pass in one of our `showSeasons`!

-	console.log( ageScale(pets[0].Age) );
+	console.log( episodeScale(showSeasons[1].episodes) );

-You should see a `100` printed in your console.
-Looking at our data, we know that 0-200 is the _range_ of our visual field (being our SVG), and 0-6 is the _domain_ of our possible input values, which would make an age of 3 (Princess Mia's age) equal to 100.
+You should see a `245.454545` printed in your console.
+Looking at our data, we know that 0-300 is the _range_ of our visual field (being our SVG), and 0-22 is the _domain_ of our possible input values, which would make an episode total of 18 equate to about 245 pixels.
 It's all about making our visual an actual _to scale_ representation of our data!

 You can also set up categorical scales in D3 – these are called *ordinal scales*.
 From the docs:

 >Unlike continuous scales, ordinal scales have a discrete domain and range.
 For example, an ordinal scale might map a set of named categories to a set of colors, or determine the horizontal positions of columns in a column chart.

-Let's say we want to make a bar chart of pet ages, with a bar for each pet.
-To set up this bar chart, we'd need a `rect` for each pet, and each `rect` needs X and Y coordinates.
+Let's say we want to make a bar chart of the total episodes in each Arrested Development season, with a bar for each season.
+To set up this bar chart, we'd need a `rect` for each season, and each `rect` needs X and Y coordinates.
 We already have one of our coordinate positions – from our linear scale we set up above – but now we need to know where each bar needs to be positioned.
 We can use an ordinal scale to determine where the bars should be positioned.
 Add the following to your code:

-	var petScale = d3.scaleBand()
+	var seasonScale = d3.scaleBand()
-		.domain(pets.map(function(d) { return d.Name; }))
+		.domain(showSeasons.map(function(d){ return d.seasonNumber; }))
+		.paddingInner(0.1)
+	    .paddingOuter(0.5)
-		.range([0, svgHeight], .1); //setting range from 0 to height, like our svg. scaleBand() scales are good for positioning bars
+		.range([0, svgHeight], .1); //setting range from 0 to our svgHeight. scaleBand() scales are good for positioning bars

-If you want to test it out, you can pass in one of our pets to the `petScale` and `console.log()` it.
+If you want to test it out, you can pass in one of the seasons to the `seasonScale` and `console.log()` it.

-	console.log(petScale(pets[1]));
+	console.log(seasonScale(showSeasons[1].seasonNumber));

 Further reading on D3 scales: